Starting A Design Project

 The claims analysis then involves taking each claim and identifying positive and negative reasons for supporting that claim.
 A positive reason for supporting the wizard approach might be that scientific evidence shows that users perform better when using wizards for complex tasks.
 A negative against using the wizard approach is that it would take a lot of time to develop a custom interface that would suit all task types.
 Conducting claims analysis can help your project team decide what to tackle and what to leave behind after you've developed scenarios.

 Personas go hand-in-hand with the development of scenarios.
 Simply put, a persona describes a typical user profile for your system.
-In the GIS context, there might be multiple relevant personas for example; a spatial analysis expert, a decision maker, and a public user.
-Developing personas is somewhat like developing a scenario, since you need to construct a narrative that describes a typical user, their needs, their experiences they bring to bear, and the context of their work.
+In the GIS context, there might be multiple relevant personas -- for example; a spatial analysis expert, a decision-maker, and a public user.
+Developing personas is somewhat like developing a scenario since you need to construct a narrative that describes a typical user, their needs, the experiences they bring to bear, and the context of their work.

 Here's a brief persona for Alexandra, the subject of my short scenario above:

-Alexandra is a 34 year old accountant for a mid-sized company.
-She has a bachelor's degree in accounting and uses computers on a regular basis at work.
+Alexandra is a 34-year-old accountant for a mid-sized company.
+She has a bachelor's degree in accounting and uses technology on a regular basis at work.
 She is an engaged community member, always attending local planning board and city council meetings to share her opinion on the direction of development projects in her community.
 Alexandra is a frequent user of local government websites to obtain information on upcoming meetings and proposed plans.